Using the Query Tool

 Tip: If you don't see the Activation query type, you will need to contact support@infosum.com to enable this option.

-You can click the Copy to console icon in the left pane to copy the name of a dataset, category, or category and property to the query text.
+The left-hand side list of datasets contains a shortcut to help you write queries faster.
+Click the Copy to console icon in the left pane next to the dataset to copy the name of a dataset, category, or category and property to the query text.

 Insight Queries